LachezarTsK/A-or-B/README.md

 There several reason for this:
-1. The input is hexadecimal and has to be converted into decimal:
-  "input.nextBigInteger(16): or "new BigInteger (input, 16)".
+1. The input is hexadecimal and has to be converted into decimal: input.nextBigInteger(16) or "new BigInteger (input, 16).
 2. The output is also a hexadecimal which requires once again time consuming convertion from decimal to hexadecimal: output.toString(16)
 3. The letters in the hexadecimal output are required to be upper case.
 However, the built-method of BigInteger for convertion from decimal to hexadecimal returns it with small letters, thus additional time is required to convert all letters in the hexadecimal output into upper case.
-Even if, instead of "output.toUpperCase()" some faster, custom-made methods for convertion from lower to upper case applied.
+Even if, instead of output.toUpperCase() some faster, custom-made methods for convertion from lower to upper case applied.